Irish entrepreneurs willing to expand despite Brexit worries

 Olivia Lynch, a KPMG partner in its private enterprise division, said she was “surprised” to see how optimistic entrepreneurs are given the risks of a hard Brexit.
 She was also critical of some entrepreneurs, however, for failing to prepare properly for Brexit and others for their failure to understand the breadth of funding options available.

-The study found that two-thirds of entrepreneurs expect sales to go up over the next year, with smaller companies and Dublin firms most optimistic.
-More than four-in-ten expect to hire more staff.
+The study found that two-thirds of entrepreneurs expect sales to go up over the next year, with smaller companies and Dublin companies most optimistic.
+More than four in 10 expect to hire more staff.

 “A hard Brexit is terrible, but not preparing for it is just as bad,” Ms Lynch warned.
 “Low-hanging stuff they should be doing [to prepare for Brexit] is not getting done.”